center2055/CoinflipXD/README.md

 - **Multi-Platform Support**: Optimized for Paper servers with enhanced compatibility for Bukkit and Spigot.
 - **Net Worth Protection**: Configure maximum percentage of a player's balance that can be wagered per bet to prevent excessive losses.
 - **Geyser Integration**: Native support for Bedrock Edition players through GeyserMC, with custom form interfaces for better cross-platform experience.
-- **Interactive Help System**: Built-in help book accessible via `/cf help` that showcases all available commands and features.
+- **Interactive Help System**: Built-in help book accessible via the book icon in the `/cf` GUI that showcases all available commands and features.

 ## Supported Versions
 - **Minecraft**: 1.21.x